Zantac

 Prescription Zantac treats several acid-related conditions, from GERD to erosive esophagitis.

-Children as young as one month old may take the drug, but researchers have not studied it in children younger than one month and cannot make dosing recommendations.
+Children as young as 1 month old may take the drug, but researchers have not studied it in children younger than 1 month of age and cannot make dosing recommendations.

 Providers should adjust the dosage for people with impaired kidney function.